Sergiomms/mathAndAws/README.md

 # React + Vite

-This app in online in the link below https://math-and-aws.vercel.app/
+This app is online in the link below https://math-and-aws.vercel.app/

 The following AWS services were used to carry out the project: